 As has been the case with reauthorization acts for the past several decades, the FAST Act tasks MPOs with developing plans and programs to accomplish the act's objectives within metropolitan areas, using a continuing, cooperative, comprehensive process.
-The FAST Act reinforces MAP-21's emphasis on re emphasizes performance-based planning that considers measures and targets, identifies planning factors that the metropolitan transportation planning process must address (see Exhibit 2), requires that the process be certified as compliant with federal law, and designates the major products of the process.
+The FAST Act re-emphasizes performance-based planning that considers measures and targets, identifies planning factors that the metropolitan transportation planning process must address (see Exhibit 2), requires that the process be certified as compliant with federal law, and designates the major products of the process.